What motivates people to do what they do?

 Creation and Contribution

 We all feel the need to make the world a better place and to add value to those around us.
 Contribution refers to this inborn need for creative contribution which is basically the need to create and to contribute to the needs of others around you.
 You create something to contribute to the needs of others.
 What you create can be a good or service, etc. The purpose of creation is to make a contribution.
 We are creative beings with a need to create and be creative.
 Even though, it may sometimes feel as though people feel happy just being creative without necessarily always having a need to contribute to the welfare of others, it is likely that we feel good when we are creative because we are designed to live in a community contributing to the needs of others.
 It’s like sex.
 It’s designed for procreation but also feels good on its own and has other benefits attached to it somehow perhaps through those benefits to encourage procreation.
 This is also called creative participation; participation in improving the lives of others.

-Here are some needs that fall under this category:
+Here are some needs that fall into this category:

 - Need to give and do for others (contribution)